CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ### Task 1: Create repository

-1. Navigate to the below URL and sign-in using youe GitHub credentials.
+1. Navigate to the below URL and sign-in using your GitHub credentials.

    ```
    https://github.com/